Prelog Chow groups of self-products of degenerations of cubic threefolds

 \section{Introduction}

-A large area within the study of the birational geometry of rationally connected varieties is concerned with varieties that are \emph{close} to projective space as in Definition \ref{def:rat}.
-Deciding which varieties are how close to projective space is surprisingly hard and is not known in many simple cases such as the ones of Conjecture \ref{conj:stabrat}.
+A large area within the study of the birational geometry of rationally connected varieties is concerned with varieties that are \emph{close} to projective space.
+This can for example be made precise as follows.

 \begin{definition} Let $V$ be a variety over $\C$. $V$ is said to be \begin{itemize} \item \emph{rational} if it is birational to a projective space $\P^{n}$, \item \emph{stably rational} if $V\times\P^{m}$ is rational for some $m\geq0$, \item \emph{unirational} if there is a dominant rational morphism $\P^{n}\DashedArrow V$ for some $n\geq0$. \end{itemize} \end{definition}